 Stamen Design offers the watercolor of Portland above in various sizes.

-Sandrine Perez, who leads Nourishing Our Children, and Rachel Spitler serve as volunteers in their roles as co-chapter leaders.
+Sandrine Perez, who leads Nourishing Our Children, serves as the volunteer chapter leader.

 The best way to connect with us is via our Yahoo group and/or on Facebook: